 Ms R agreed to receive a hearing aid and now she feels more comfortable in groups and is delighted to be able to hear the TV and follow the conversation when her grandchildren visit.
 With staff using clear communication techniques and assisting Mr J to maintain, insert and adjust his aids correctly, he starts feeling more connected with the world around him and finds it much easier to live the life he chooses.

-Dealing with different needs in relation to spiritual well-being of consumers within the service
+Dealing with different needs relating to spiritual well-being of consumers within a service

 No group of consumers has a greater or lesser claim to culturally safe care and services and to feel accepted and valued regardless of their faith.

 An aged care home is run by a faith-based organisation.
 This is not prominent in its marketing to consumers, but was an important part of why consumers who share that faith choose the home.
 The consumers at the home are diverse, with one faith group that make up the largest proportion of consumers.
 The home has a central common room used for social events and faith-related ceremonies.
 At a recent meeting, consumers from a particular faith group proposed that the common room should be decorated in a way that provides a more suitable background for their religious services.
 Other consumers strongly objected to the idea.
 Some said it would mean that the room was no longer a common area, and others expressed a broader concern the home was becoming ‘too religious’ because of the types of activities that were being organised.

 When considering the request of the faith group and the objections of others, the management team is aware that no group of consumers has a greater or lesser claim to culturally safe care and services and to feel accepted and valued regardless of their faith.
 They recognise the challenge to provide support for different faiths and different preferences for activities within their service and the available resources.